ybenita1234/DataScienceCalss/README.md

 ### Four in a Row - Game -- in Python ###

-This python App uses the graphics.py package for displaying graphics on the screen.
-The App execute the 4 in a row game between two players.
+This python App execute the game 4 in a rwo between two live players.It uses the graphics.py package for displaying graphics on the screen.

 #### Running the App
 Execute the command on the command line: python python-project.py